matthewmartin117/CPSB2270FINALPROJECTMATTMARTIN/README.md

 INVARIANTS
 -Each node has a pointer towards the left child and left child points towards the next sibling of the child.
 - Min Heap characteristics: The root is always the smallest value in the heap, and each node is smaller than its children

-IMPLEMENTATION
-I used functions that called other functions and called other helper functions to simplify the code inside the pairing heap class.

 PAIRNODE STRUCTURE